William Doughty (painter)

-William Doughty, a painter and engraver, was born in York in 1757.
+William Doughty (1757–1782), a painter and engraver, was born in York in 1757.
 In 1776, he became a pupil of Sir Joshua Reynolds, and after an unsuccessful attempt as a portrait painter in Ireland, he in 1779 settled down in London; but in the following year he set sail for Bengal, having just married a servant girl, from Reynolds's house.
-His ship, however, was captured by the French and Spaniards, by whom he was brought to Lisbon, where he died in 1782.
+His ship, however, was captured by the French and Spanish, by whom he was brought to Lisbon, where he died in 1782.
 Two paintings which he exhibited were a 'Circe' and a portrait of Sir Joshua Reynolds; but he was more successful with his etchings and mezzotint portraits, among which are the following: